micro-manager/micro-manager.github.io/_pages/NikonTI.md

 ## Device-specific notes

-{% include Note text="There has been a major update to the NikonTI device adapter in version 1.4.15 (nightly build of 20130719).
+{% include notice icon="info" content="There has been a major update to the NikonTI device adapter in version 1.4.15 (nightly build of 20130719).
 The notes below apply to the new version, unless otherwise noted." %}

 ### Turret devices